 - Be prepared for 6-10 weeks for processing during our peak

 time (Summer and early Fall)

-- Deadline to submit verification for first Fall 2012
+- Deadline to submit verification for first disbursement each Fall is 07/01

 processed by date received and eligible students may not receive

 To speed up verification process, please make any needed